Ten (Pearl Jam album): Recording

 The band, then named Mookie Blaylock (after the basketball player of that name), entered London Bridge Studios in Seattle, Washington in March 1991 with producer Rick Parashar to record its debut album.
 After working with Parashar on Temple of the Dog, Stone and Ament asked him to co-produce and engineer Ten.
-Parashar also contributed piano, Fender Rhodes, percussion, co-wrote vocal harmonies and co-wrote the intro/outro of the album.
+Parashar also contributed piano, organ, percussion, co-wrote vocal harmonies and co-wrote the intro/outro of the album.
 A few tracks were previously recorded at London Bridge in January, but only "Alive" was carried over from that session.
 The album sessions were quick and lasted only a month, mainly due to the band having already written most of the material for the record.
 "Porch", "Deep", "Why Go", and "Garden" were first recorded during the album sessions; everything else had been previously recorded during demo sessions at some point.
 McCready said that "Ten was mostly Stone and Jeff; me and Eddie were along for the ride at that time."
 Ament stated, "We knew we were still a long way from being a real band at that point."

 The recording sessions for Ten were completed in May 1991.
 Krusen left the band once the sessions were completed, checking himself into rehab.
 According to Krusen, he was suffering from personal problems at the time.
 Krusen said, "It was a great experience.
 I felt from the beginning of that band that it was something special," and added, "They had to let me go.
 I couldn't stop drinking, and it was causing problems.
 They gave me many chances, but I couldn't get it together."
 In June, the band joined Tim Palmer in England for mixing.
-Palmer decided to mix the album at Ridge Farm Studios in Dorking, a converted farm that according to Palmer was "about as far away from an L.A. or New York studio as you can get."
-Palmer made a few additions to the already-recorded songs, including having McCready finish up the guitar solo on "Alive" and tweaking the intro to "Black".
+Palmer decided to mix the album at Ridge Farm Studio in Dorking, a converted farm that according to Palmer was "about as far away from an L.A. or New York studio as you can get."
+Palmer made a few additions to the already-recorded songs, including having McCready finish up the guitar solo on "Alive" and tweaking the intro to "Black.
 Palmer overdubbed a pepper shaker and a fire extinguisher as percussion on "Oceans".

 In subsequent years, band members have expressed dissatisfaction with the way the album's mixing turned out.
 In 2001, Ament said, "I'd love to remix Ten.
 Ed, for sure, would agree with me.
 It wouldn't be like changing performances; just pull some of the reverb off it."
 In 2002, Gossard said, "It was 'over-rocked', we were novices in the studio and spent too long recording, doing different takes, and killing the vibe and overdubbing tons of guitar.
 There's a lot of reverb on the record."
 In 2006, Vedder said, "I can listen to the early records [except] the first record...it's just the sound of the record.
 It was kind of mixed in a way that was...it was kind of produced."